 Becoming at least somewhat familiar with the Paris Metro and a Paris Metro map is essential to any Paris visitor.
 However the map of the Metro may as well be in Greek, if you don’t know basic facts about taking the Paris Metro.

-So, you’ve come to the right place because by the time you finish reading this, you’ll get access to the official Paris Metro map, you'll actually be able to decipher it, and you’ll know all the ins and outs of “…riding on the Me-tro!” (lol… that Berlin song really stays with you, doesn’t it?
+So, you’ve come to the right place because by the time you finish reading this, you will be able to access the official Paris Metro map, you will actually be able to decipher it, and you will become familiar with all the ins and outs of “…ri-ding on the Me-tro!” (lol… didn't think you could escape that Berlin song, did you?)

 Paris Metro Facts